oliversalzburg/plantdb/packages/documentation/en-US/docs/reference/libplantdb/README.md

 2. Empty fields in user-supplied data are interpreted to mean `undefined`.

     They are **not normalized** to empty string or any other default.
 All consumers must handle this correctly.
+If a user did not fill in a value, it should be considered `undefined`.

 3. Fields accept multiple values, separated by newline.